 Back out on the streets, I pick up the walking tour where I left off.
 I follow the directions part way and realize I am too hungry to continue.
 I don’t typically eat lunch at home, but I also don’t typically walk 6-10 miles per day.
 If I’m eating, I’d better pick something from the book.

 Take out pizza?
 Ok, found one.
 We’ve described it as a by-the-slice place but I see nothing like that.
 The lady at the counter explains that she’ll make me a little custom pizza to take away.
 Chatting with the owners while I wait, they argue and tease each other, then offer me a taste of cecina, a garbanzo bean flatbread.
 Can’t turn that down.
 The “little” pizza comes out of the oven as a whole giant pizza.
 I take it to go and immediately feel stupid.
-I should have just sat at a table.
+I should have just sat at a table but I’ll look like an idiot if I go back.
 I don’t know where I can go eat this thing.
-Wandering for a few blocks in the medieval lanes of Pisa, finally there is a bench.
+A giant, scalding got pizza in hand, I wander for a few blocks in the medieval lanes of Pisa, and finally there is a bench.
 I scarf down almost all of the pizza, eating way too fast, feeling a little sick after.